BrockmannFabian/BrockmannFabian.github.io/content/authors/admin/_index.md

   - Researchers
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Fabian Brockmann is a PhD Reserach Scholar at the Center of Shipping and Transportation at the Norwegian School of Economics.
+His research interests includes the application of operations reserach methods to energy markets, transportation and the combination of both.
+A special focus lies in charging strategies for private and commercial car/vehicle owner.